 (2) Each academic year, the University may award Trustee Chair Professorships.

 (3) The eligibility criteria for an applicant is holding the rank of tenured professor; the applicant must be recognized as a “foremost scholar” in his or her chosen area of expertise, meaning known as a preeminent scholar in his or her discipline; and have a positive impact to other scholars at UCF.
 Applications will be reviewed by a committee consisting of one Trustee Chair, one Pegasus Professor, the Chair of the Faculty Senate, and the Vice Provost for Faculty Excellence.
-An employee who holds the rank of full professor shall be appointed by the UCF-UFF Chapter President to serve as an ex officio member of the committee, and shall not have a voting role except in the case of breaking any tie votes.
+An employee who holds the rank of full professor shall be appointed by the UCF-UFF Chapter President to serve as an ex officio member of the committee and shall not have a voting role except in the case of breaking any tie votes.
 The President and Provost or designee will make the final appointment.

 (b) Pegasus Professor.
 The Pegasus Professor award recognizes excellence in the three primary areas of academic endeavor: teaching, research and service.